 Conclusion

 With advancements in smart technology, energy efficiency, and regulatory standards, these systems are becoming more sophisticated and essential across industries.
-Understanding their design, importance, and maintenance can help organizations create safer and more sustainable working environments.
+Understanding their design, importance, and maintenance helps organizations create safer and more sustainable working environments.

-As industries continue to evolve, the role of ventilation systems will remain central to balancing operational efficiency with health and environmental responsibility.
+As industries evolve, ventilation systems remain central to balancing operational efficiency with health and environmental responsibility.